 Korean fried chicken

 If you like your fried chicken saucy, Korean-style is the way to go.
 Use chicken wings coated in cornflour for your base, then top with a sweet-spicy-salty sauce of brown sugar, soy sauce, ginger and gochujang chilli.
-Top with chopped spring onions and a scattering of sesame seeds to create party food at its finest.
-Just don’t forget the tall pile of napkins.
+Top with chopped spring onions and a scattering of sesame seeds – don’t forget the tall pile of napkins.

 Polenta coated chicken